 When the camera's acquisition mode is set to single frame, the maximum possible acquisition frame rate for a given AOI cannot be achieved.
-To achieve the maximum possible acquisition frame rate, set the camera for the continuous acquisition mode.

-To determine the maximum acquisition frame rate with your current camera settings, you can read the value of the camera's Resulting Frame Rate parameter.
-This parameter indicates the camera's current maximum frame rate taking the AOI, exposure time, and bandwidth settings into account.
+To determine the maximum allowed acquisition frame rate with your current camera settings, you can read the value of the camera's Resulting Frame Rate parameter.
+This parameter indicates the camera's current maximum allowed frame rate taking into account the AOI, exposure time, bandwidth settings, and whether the averaging feature is enabled.

-For more information about the acquisition mode, see Section 9.2 on page 91 and Section 9.3 on page 95.
+For more information about the acquisition mode, see Section 9.3 on page 92.

-For more information about AOI Height settings, see Section 12.4 on page 219.
+For more information about AOI settings, see Section 12.4 on page 214.

-For more information about the Resulting Frame Rate parameter, see Section 5.1 on page 51.
+For more information about the Resulting Frame Rate parameter, see Section 5.1 on page 43.